Astjust1/w-Queue/README.md

 I know that an app was asked for, that generated messages automatically.
 But I thought it would be more fun to build some quick and dirty html pages, so that it could be interactive.
-Maybe I'll host this somewhere soon.
+Next step for fun is to learn react and build a react based front end for this.

 Those are located in Driver/ as consumer.html and producer.html